 To put an item in the bank, first make sure you have clicked the chest recently and are standing nearby it, then hold the item you want to store and do /deposit to store it.

-To retrieve an item from the bank, after checking the chest, do /withdraw [slot number].
-The slot number is indicated next to the item in the bank's dialog.
+To retrieve an item from the bank, after checking the chest, do /withdraw [item name].
+The item name can be all or any part of the item's name.

 To buy an additional bank slot, do /upgradeBank.
 The price for the upgrade is 5000 + 5000 x [the number of slots you have purchased previously] gold.
 So the first slot you buy is 5000 gold, the second 10000 gold, the third 15000 gold...